online-go/gtp2ogs/README.md

 On all operating systems, gtp2ogs will be installed in 2 different directories, but **the one that needs to be run with node is gtp2ogs.js in node_modules directory**

-#### 3. Optionally install any missing node.js packages if basic usage below fails, such as:
+### 3. Optional : install any missing node.js packages

+**This step can be skipped**

-(as `sudo` for linux, and as admin for windows)
+you may need to install extra tools if the basic usage below fails, such as (run as `sudo` for linux, and as admin for windows)

 ```
 npm install -g socket.io-client